USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 There are certain other parameters included in the cost effects file that must be handled differently than discussed above.
 For example, drive surplus is the economic value of the increased owner/operator surplus provided by added driving and is estimated as one half of the product of the decline in vehicle operating costs per vehicle-mile and the resulting increase in the annual number of miles driven via the rebound effect.
 Since the drive surplus is calculated using a change in operating costs, the new operating costs must be compared to another operating cost.
 Since OMEGA operates on a single scenario, the "other" operating cost does not exist.
 Drive surplus, safety effects and net benefits are not currently included in OMEGA.

 Importantly, the cost factor inputs (as OMEGA calls them) have been generated using several discount rates.
 The values calculated using each of the different discount rates should not be added to one another.
 In other words, PM costs calculated using a 3 percent discount rate and a 7 percent discount rate should never be added together.
 Similarly, climate costs calculated using a 3 percent discount rate and a 2.5 percent discount rate should never be added.
-This does not necessarily hold true when adding criteria air polluatnt costs and climate costs when it is acceptable to add costs using different discount rates.
+This does not necessarily hold true when adding criteria air pollutant costs and climate costs when it is acceptable to add costs using different discount rates.
 Lastly, when discounting future values, the same discount rate must be used as was used in generating the cost factors.

 The tech volumes output file provides volume of each vehicle equipped with the technologies for which tech flags or tech data is present in the simulated_vehicles.csv input file.
 For example, if vehicle number 1 had 100 sales and half were HEVs while the other half were BEVs, the tech volumes output file would show that vehicle as having the following tech volumes: HEV=50; BEV=50.
 This is not the case for the weight-related technologies where curb weight is presented as the curb weight of the vehicle, weight reduction is presented as the weight reduction that has been applied to the vehicle to achieve that curb weight, and fleet pounds is the registered count of the vehicle multiplied by its curb weight.